Grade Level: Grades 4 – 6

 - HPE – Healthy Living Strand

-- Whisper an action in each student’s ear (wearing a seatbelt, wearing a bike helmet, being a safe car passenger, look all ways before you cross the street, use proper hand signals while cycling/riding a snow mobile, cycling, all-terrain vehicle (ATV) riding, in-line skating, skateboarding, walking/jogging, or snowmobiling).
+- Hand out a card listing an action (wearing a seatbelt, wearing a bike helmet, being a safe car passenger, look all ways before you cross the street, use proper hand signals while cycling/riding a snow mobile, cycling, all-terrain vehicle (ATV) riding, in-line skating, skateboarding, walking/jogging, or snowmobiling) to each student.

 - Have students walk around the class for two minutes miming the action they have been given.

 - Ask students to name the actions of their classmates.